brendanhasz/brendanhasz.github.io/_posts/2018-07-08-police-shootings.md

 ![svg](/assets/img/police-shootings/output_38_0.svg)

 Unfortunately it doesn't look like there is a decrease in the frequency of shootings.
+(Note that the data used for this analysis is as of early July 2018)

 We can also look at the number of killings as a function of the day of the week.